Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning

 \subsection{Impact of $\ttq$ in small and synthetic environments [Q1]}

 \looseness=-1 \textbf{TF-Bind-8.} Originally proposed in \citep{trabucco2022design}, TF-Bind-8 generates DNA sequences of length 8 to find those with high binding activity to human transcription factors.
-The reward is the known experimental binding activity of the sequence from \citep{barrera2016survey}.
-As there are only $4^8$ such sequences, the search space is small enough to compute the optimal value for each operator (through backward recursion).
+The reward is the experimental binding activity of the sequence from \citep{barrera2016survey}.
+As there are only $4^8$ such sequences, the search space is small enough to compute the optimal value for each operator.
 We compare the optimal sampling densities of each algorithm in Fig.~\ref{fig:synthetic} for $\beta=4$, $\alpha=2$ and $\omega=2$.
-There is a noticeable qualitative difference between both sampling distributions.
-The optimal GFN sampler still assigns most of its mass to samples that yield slightly better than the average reward.
-On the other hand, most of the mass of the optimal TGM samplers are at rewards above 0.8.
-It takes $\beta = 16$ for GFNs to match the TGM sampling.

-\textbf{Bit sequence.} The bit sequence task is significantly larger with $2^{120}$ possible sequences and follows the protocol proposed in \cite{malkin2022trajectory}.
-The goal is to generate bit sequences of length $n$ by adding $k$ bits at a time. $M$ modes are selected semi-randomly and the reward is given by $r(x) = 1-\min_{y\in M} d(x,y)/n$ where $d$ is the Levenshtein edit distance \cite{levenshtein1966binary}.
+\textbf{Bit sequence.} Proposed in \citep{malkin2022trajectory}, the bit sequence task is significantly larger with $2^{120}$ possible sequences.
+The goal is to generate bit sequences of length $n$ by adding $k$ bits at a time. $M$ modes are selected semi-randomly and the reward is given by $r(x) = 1-\min_{y\in M} d(x,y)/n$ where $d$ is the Levenshtein edit distance \citep{levenshtein1966binary}.